-LISDEXAMFETAMINE (lis DEX am fet a meen) is used to treat attention-deficit hyperactivity disorder (ADHD).
+LISDEXAMFETAMINE (lis DEX am fet a meen) is used to treat attention-deficit hyperactivity disorder (ADHD) in adults and children.
+It is also used to treat binge-eating disorder in adults.
 Federal law prohibits giving this medicine to any person other than the person for whom it was prescribed.
 Do not share this medicine with anyone else.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.